Transcreation: When is it Better than Translation and Why?

 In other words, to sell across borders, companies need ways to speak to people that go beyond simple translation.
 They need ways to relate to people on a human level.
 That's where transcreation enters the picture.

-For those who aren’t familiar with the term, “transcreation” is exactly what it sounds like – a mixture of translation and creation.
+For those who are not familiar with the term, "transcreation" is exactly what it sounds like - a mixture of translation and creation.

 When writers transcreate, they take an original text and tease out what it is trying to do.
 They think about the tone of voice, the cultural references, and the factual details it contains.
 Then they convert it into an accurate translation that's tailored to a completely different cultural context.